marcoroth/turbo_power-rails/README.md

 ## Code of Conduct

-Everyone interacting in the TurboPack project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/marcoroth/turbo_pack/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the TurboPower project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/marcoroth/turbo_power/blob/master/CODE_OF_CONDUCT.md).